-Actions Lead Departments Collaorating Departments Plan Goals Impact by Action 18.
+Actio ons Lead Departments Collaorating Departments Plan Goals Impact by Action 18.
 Develop a data-based methodology for better identifying households at risk of experiencing homelessness.
 Measure those at risk of experiencing homelessness within specific social safety net programs (e.g. Medi-Cal, CalWORKs, etc.) to understand how those programs contribute to prevention of homelessness.
-BCSH, CaIHHS Goal 4: Prevent more people from experiencing homelessness
+BCSH, CalHHS Goal 4: Prevent more people from experiencing homelessness

-ACTION AREA 4 OBJECTIVE C Performing Analyses to Drive Future Decision-Making Actio Actions Collaorating Departments Plan Goals Impact by Action 19. to end homele domestic viole alignment wit 918 (Wiener, between the h essness among unaccor ence and their children, h SB 914 (Rubio, Chapto Chapter 841, Statutes o nomelessness response e Providers, and those p e-funded homelessness programs in a panied youth, survivors of and unaccompanied women in er 665, Statutes of 2022) and SB of 2018).
-Improve coordination system, youth service providers, in a populations experiencing Cal ICH Will impact all plan goals 20.
-20. Improve and enhance data tools to increase public understanding of homelessness services in California through expansion of the HDIS dashboards and open data portal, development of targeted support for Continuums of Care, and publishing of new CA System Performance Measure dashboards for CoCs.
-Cal ICH Will impact all plan goals 21.
-Analyze homelessness trends, gaps, and challenges across local areas to inform statewide efforts and identify specific areas of focus for the development of resources to support local systems of care.
-Cal ICH Will impact all plan goals 22. impact and be enefits to older adults ar ousing finance programs to assess and people with disabilities and the enefitted this population.
+АСТ ACTION AREA 4 OBJECTIVE C Performing Analyses to Drive Future Decision-Making Actio ns Lead Departments Collaorating Departments Plan Goals Impact by Action 19.
+Develop measures and goals for state-funded homelessness programs to end homelessness among unaccompanied youth, survivors of domestic violence and their children, and unaccompanied women in alignment with SB 914 (Rubio, Chapter 665, Statutes of 2022) and SB 918 (Wiener, Chapter 841, Statutes of 2018).
+Improve coordination between the homelessness response system, youth service providers, Victim Service Providers, and those populations experiencing homelessness.
+Cal ICH Will impact all plan goals 20. homelessness dashboards a Continuums o s services in California t nd open data portal, de crease public understanding of hrough expansion of the HDIS velopment of targeted support for if new CA System Performance Cal ICH Will impact all plan goals 21. to inform state and challenges across local areas fy specific areas of focus for the local systems of care.
+Cal ICH Will impact all plan goals 22. impact and be enefits to older adults a ousing finance programs to assess and people with disabilities and the enefitted this population.
 BCSH Cal ICH, HCD, CalHFA, CTCAC Goal 5: Create more housing; Goal 2: Help more people move into housing 23. data- sharing homelessness Continuums o opportunities to unders s among people prepari t CDCR programs and identify tand who is at risk of experiencing ng to exit prison.
 Partner with gefforts to address the needs of community supervision.
 CDCR Cal ICH Will impact all plan goals 24.
-Services Gap for older adul Analysis to understand ts and people with disat al Home and Community Based the supply of affordable housing bilities, elevate the needs of dentify services in underserved CDA DHCS, CDSS, DOR, CalVet Goal 4: Prevent more people from experiencing homelessness 25. nboard for Aging by expanding uding housing and homelessness.
+Services Gap for older adult Analysis to understand ts and people with disat al Home and Community Based the supply of affordable housing bilities, elevate the needs of dentify services in underserved CDA DHCS, CDSS, DOR, CalVet Goal 4: Prevent more people from experiencing homelessness 25. nboard for Aging by expanding uding housing and homelessness.
 CDA DOR Will impact all plan goals